 1. Experience one of Europe’s best waterparks at Aqualand

 We had to put this at the top of our list of Corfu activities – because what kid doesn’t fall head-over-heels for a good waterpark?!
 With designers who worked on attractions for Disney behind dozens of its rides, Aqualand is among the most impressive waterparks in Europe.
 You’ll find the huge site, which is set in 75 square kilometres of shady forest, right at the heart of Corfu.
 It’s the perfect place to cool off when the temperatures skyrocket, with a total of 36 waterslides and 15 adventure pools.
-There is a lazy river, wave pool and black hole, plus family rafting, kayaking and multi-lane racers.
+There’s a lazy river, wave pool and black hole, plus family rafting, kayaking and multi-lane racers.
 The best white water rafting in Idaho include a wide range of experiences related to difficulty level and scenery including deep canyons, dense forests, and mountains.
 Little ones have a pair of very shallow pools packed with waterfalls, fountains and miniature rides, while older thrill seekers can test their nerve in the ‘extreme zone’, where you’ll find high-speed rides with sharp twists, spins and near-vertical freefalls – one of which is a stomach-jolting 24 metres high.

 2. Take a scenic horse trek with Trailriders

-Why go: Corfu’s olive grove and vineyard-scattered landscape deserves at least a day of exploring and there are few better ways to see it than from the back of a horse.
+Corfu’s olive grove and vineyard-scattered landscape deserves at least a day of exploring and there are few better ways to see it than from the back of a horse.
 With the historical village of Ano Korakiana and the foothills of Mount Pantokrator on their doorstep, the Trailriders riding stables are perfectly placed to offer guided horse treks.
 Run by a Brit who became an expert in caring for horses during a decade managing a cattle ranch in the US, the centre houses a dozen good-natured steeds.
-Anyone from six to 70-plus is welcome to take one of the scenic treks over farm tracks and through shady natural woodland.
+Anyone from six to 70+ is welcome to take one of the scenic treks over farm tracks and through shady natural woodland.
 You’ll also clip-clop through a picturesque local village, olive groves, vineyards and pastures occupied by grazing sheep.